1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 | Governmental entities | Subject to GASB 87 with different effective dates |

-Understanding ASC 842 is no longer optional—it’s a compliance requirement that affects your balance sheet, financial ratios, loan covenants, and overall financial reporting.
-For a comprehensive overview of what you need to know, see our Things to Know About ASC 842 Lease Accounting Standard.
-To understand when compliance became mandatory, review our guide on ASC 842 Compliance Dates.
-For a simplified explanation, explore our Simplifying ASC 842 Lease Accounting resource.
+Understanding ASC 842 is no longer optional—it is a compliance requirement that affects your balance sheet, financial ratios, loan covenants, and overall financial reporting.
+For a comprehensive overview, see our Things to Know About ASC 842 Lease Accounting Standard.

-2. Key Requirements & Changes from ASC 840
+3. Key Requirements and Changes from ASC 840

 The transition from ASC 840 to ASC 842 introduced fundamental changes that impact how organizations account for leases.
 Understanding these differences is crucial for successful implementation and ongoing compliance.